rediacc/www/src/content/docs/en/cli/api-reference/list.md

 #### Notes

 Requires authentication.
-Shows company name and ID.
+Shows organization name and ID.

 #### Business Rules

 - Valid authentication token required
 - Token rotation required for security
 - Active session must not be expired
-- Users can only view their own company information
+- Users can only view their own organization information
-- No cross-company access allowed
+- No cross-organization access allowed
-- Company name and vault data returned
+- Organization name and vault data returned
 - Shows team count, region count, and user count statistics
-- Each user associated with exactly one company
+- Each user associated with exactly one organization
-- Company passphrase used to decrypt vault data
+- Organization passphrase used to decrypt vault data
-- Failed validation returns no company information
+- Failed validation returns no organization information

 ## users

-List all users in your company
+List all users in your organization

 #### API Information

-**Endpoint:** `POST /api/StoredProcedure/GetCompanyUsers`
+**Endpoint:** `POST /api/StoredProcedure/GetOrganizationUsers`

 **Authentication:** Required (token-based with Rediacc-RequestToken header)